sous-chefs/apt/README.md

 This recipe also sets up a local cache directory for preseeding packages.

+## cacher-client

+Configures the node to use the `apt-cacher-ng` server as a client.

 ## cacher-ng

 Installs the `apt-cacher-ng` package and service so the system can